What is it?

 - Garageband is audio recording and editing software available on Macs and iOS devices.
 In this course, you will focus on the basic functions and features of Garageband to create your own podcasts.

-When you've finished recording, editing and exporting your video to an acceptable file format, you'll need to publish it so that you can embed it where you like.
-You can publish your video on:
+When you've finished recording, editing and exporting your content to an acceptable file format, you'll need to publish it so that you can embed it where you like.
+You can publish your content on:

 - Your own website.